 If you’re contemplating a design project at any point in the future, consider this a primer on the ‘wrapping it up’ phase.
 It may be in the distant future for you, but this is important.
 It’s easy to think you’re ‘over the hump’ and sort of phone it in at the end.
 My advice?
 Stay focused until the final detail is in place.
 This is all about concluding your project: finalizing, editing, and putting the parts together.
 When you’ve come so far in your home design efforts, a strong finish will really illuminate why it was worth doing in the first place.

 Putting it all together means more than just concluding the major construction work, placing the furniture, and checking off all the boxes from your original plan.
-When I wrote about working with trades, I alluded to your role as project manager, and how, in that role, it’s your job to walk through the whole space and create a final punch list, which will include any items that have been missed, and any tasks not yet complete.
-After the main elements are put in place, the decoration phase begins.
+When I wrote about working with trades, I alluded to your role as project manager.
+In that role, it’s your job to walk through the whole space and create a final punch list, which will include any missed items, and any unfinished tasks.
+After the main elements are in place, the decoration phase begins.
 It’s a good idea to include this in the punch list, even if some of it is your job, and not someone else’s.
-Decorating is an important part of the design process because this is when details like artwork and accessories are added.
+Decorating is an important part of the design process because this is when you add details like artwork and accessories.
 You may or may not have been thinking about it so far.
 If not, now is the time to start.

 Design projects have many stages.
 Some people choose to do it all at once – design, renovate, furnish, decorate – while others do it in phases.
 Each phase has its own set of rules and budget, whether you’re doing a bathroom or an entire house.
 After so much planning and work, it can be easy for people to forget about the accessorizing phase.
 All the big stuff takes your attention for so long, but the finishing touches are really what bring it to life.
 You can have a beautifully renovated house, but without these final touches, it doesn’t become a home.